semgrep/semgrep-docs/docs/release-notes/august-2023.md

 ## Semgrep OSS Engine

 :::caution
-Semgrep version 1.38.0 removed some functionality that may break your Semgrep workflows.
+Semgrep version 1.38.0 removed some features that may break your Semgrep workflows.
 See [Semgrep OSS > Removed](#removed) for more information.
 :::

 This section of release notes includes upgrades of Semgrep OSS Engine for versions between **1.35.0** and **1.38.3**.